raku-community-modules/Acme-Advent-Highlighter/README.md

     file and will read it from it
 3. Otherwise, assume the given value is literally the content

+## Notes on Editing

+Wordpress is a finicky beast (or at least the installation on our Advent is).
+For paragraphs: ensure they're all on one line in your Markdown, otherwise, there'll be weird line breaks in the final article.

+Also, there's a way to mess up code blocks on the article even after using this script.
+It looks like it happens if you save (or have autosave feature trigger) when using "Visual" mode.
+So be sure to keep around your originals and keep an eye out on messed up code blocks if you edit your articles.

 ----

 #### REPOSITORY